guilhermeLRibeiroo/item-api/README.md

 - You will need [Docker](https://docs.docker.com/get-docker/).
-- To run this program you just need to run `docker-compose up` where `docker-compose.yml` is and a docker container will automaticaly run
+- To run this program you just need to run `docker-compose up` where `docker-compose.yml` is and a docker container will run at [localhost:8000](http://localhost:8000)
-- This should run at localhost:8000